apache/arrow/README.md

 Arrow is an [Apache Software Foundation](https://www.apache.org) project.
 Learn more at [arrow.apache.org](https://arrow.apache.org).

+## What's in the Arrow libraries?

+The reference Arrow libraries contain a number of distinct software components:

+- Columnar vector and table-like containers (similar to data frames) supporting flat or nested types
+- Fast, language agnostic metadata messaging layer (using Google's Flatbuffers library)
+- Reference-counted off-heap buffer memory management, for zero-copy memory sharing and handling memory-mapped files
+- IO interfaces to local and remote filesystems
+- Self-describing binary wire formats (streaming and batch/file-like) for remote procedure calls (RPC) and interprocess communication (IPC)
+- Integration tests for verifying binary compatibility between the implementations (e.g. sending data from Java to C++)
+- Conversions to and from other in-memory data structures

 ## How to Contribute

 Please read our latest [project contribution guide][5].